radiusmethod/socketzero-marketplace-offering/README_AWS_CONSOLE.md

 **🔧 REPLACE WITH YOUR VALUES:**
 ```
 Your Domain: your-domain.com ← REPLACE with your registered domain that uses Route53 nameservers
-Your IP: YOUR.IP.ADDRESS/32 ← REPLACE with your actual IP address
+Your IP: YOUR.IP.ADDRESS/32 ← REPLACE with your actual IP address (or multiple IPs/CIDRs for different locations)
 SocketZero AMI: ami-REPLACE_WITH_YOUR_AMI_ID ← REPLACE with your unique AMI ID from AWS Marketplace
 ```